eraldoribeiro/UsingCSE4001_OS161/RunningOS161_DockerDesktop.md

 ## Using the terminal(s)

 I prefer to use the terminal to work with the `cse4001` Docker container.
-On my Mac OS, I use a combination of Docker Desktop interactions with command-line instructions.
+On my Mac OS, I use a combination of Docker Desktop interactions (GUI) with command-line instructions (Terminal).

 1. Start Docker Desktop